igorshubovych/markdownlint-cli/README.md

 If your workspace _(project)_ is [ESM-only] _(`"type": "module"` set in the root `package.json` file)_, then the configuration file **should end with `.cjs` file extension**.
 A JS configuration file may internally `require` one or more npm packages as a way of reusing configuration across projects.

+The `--configPointer` argument allows the use of [JSON Pointer][json-pointer] syntax to identify a sub-object within the configuration object (per above).
+This argument can be used with any configuration file type and makes it possible to nest a configuration object within another file like `package.json` or `pyproject.toml` (e.g., via `/key` or `/key/subkey`).

 `--enable` and `--disable` override configuration files; if a configuration file disables `MD123` and you pass `--enable MD123`, it will be enabled.
 If a rule is passed to both `--enable` and `--disable`, it will be disabled.